The Environment and Climate Change Law Review: Russia

 Harmful physical impact on atmospheric air is allowed under a permit issued by the authorised body and on a paid basis.
 For emissions of radioactive substances into the air by a stationary source, a special permit is issued that establishes the maximum allowable release of radioactive substances (for seven years).

-Since 2019, state regulation measures in the field of environmental protection (including air emissions) are applied to the enterprises depending on the category of the object being operated with a negative environmental impact assigned to such an object.12
+Since 2019, state regulation measures in the field of environmental protection (including air emissions) have been applied to enterprises depending on the category of the object being operated, with a negative environmental impact assigned to such an object.14

-For emissions of harmful (polluting) substances into the atmospheric air at facilities of category III, obtaining a comprehensive environmental permit and filling out a declaration on environmental impact are not required.
+For emissions of harmful (polluting) substances into the atmospheric air at category III facilities, obtaining a comprehensive environmental permit and filling out a declaration on environmental impact are not required.
 Subjects engaged in economic or other activities shall submit a report on emissions of harmful (polluting) substances into the atmospheric air to the authorised state body.
-The norms of acceptable emissions and discharges for facilities of category III are calculated only for radioactive, highly toxic substances, substances with carcinogenic, mutagenic properties.
+The norms of acceptable emissions and discharges for category III facilities are calculated only for radioactive, highly toxic substances, and substances with carcinogenic, mutagenic properties.

-Legal entities and individual entrepreneurs operating exclusively at facilities of category IV are exempted from the development of norms of acceptable emissions and discharges of harmful substances, norms for waste generation and limits for their disposal; reporting on the mass or volume of emissions and discharges, reporting on the generation, use, disposal of waste (with the exception of statistical reporting); making payments for negative impact on the environment; and conducting scheduled inspections of compliance with environmental legislation.
+Legal entities and individual entrepreneurs operating exclusively at category IV facilities are exempted from the development of norms of acceptable emissions and discharges of harmful substances, norms for waste generation and limits for their disposal; reporting on the mass or volume of emissions and discharges, reporting on the generation, use and disposal of waste (with the exception of statistical reporting); making payments for negative impact on the environment; and conducting scheduled inspections of compliance with environmental legislation.